eXascaleInfolab/bench-vldb20/Algorithms/README.md

         {
             return Recovery_NewAlg(mat);
         }
-    - Now we have to create a function that we call from here.
     - Copy the function on lines 33-55 and paste it directly afterwards.
 Then rename the function name to `Recovery_NewAlg` and replace the name in the call between the assignments of `begin` and `end` variables from `MeanImpute::MeanImpute_Recovery` to how you named the function before `NewAlg::NewAlg_Recovery`
     - If your algorithm assumes that the matrix structure has time series as rows instead of columns - uncomment statements `mat = mat.t();` in the function (one before the call, one after).
     - Include the header of our algorithm.
 Go to line 13 and insert the include statement